jtourkis/AB_Testing/README.md

 <!-- ROADMAP -->
 ## Roadmap
+AB Test Methods Used:

-1. AB Test Product Changes
+1. Two Sample T Test Bernoulli Distribution
-2. Find maximum likelihood and method of moments estimates to simulate data for proposed distributions.
+2. Boot Strapping: T Testing a Sampling Distribution

 See the [open issues](https://github.com/github_username/repo/issues) for a list of proposed features (and known issues).